14 Top-Rated Weekend Getaways from Boston

 While most think of Stowe as a winter destination - a haven for skiers and snowboarders, it is best known as an upscale Vermont ski resort - this phenomenal locale is captivating at all times of the year.
 During fall, Stowe is arguably at its most photogenic, vibrant hues of red, orange, and yellow painting the landscape with such beauty, you'll be left awe-struck.

-Luckily for those traveling from Boston, the drive only takes about three hours (without traffic, of course).
+Luckily for those traveling from Boston, the drive to this top Vermont small town only takes about three hours (without traffic, of course).
 Once there, lucky weekenders can traipse through mountain trails, enjoy a latte in a cute café, or shop in one of the charming stores.
 Prepare yourself for a hefty bill, though, as Stowe isn't well suited to those with shallow pockets.

 Whether you choose to bike, hike, cross-country ski, snowboard, or whoosh down the mountain on skis, you're sure to find some type of adventure to get your heart-pumping in this gorgeous part of New England.